Man pleads guilty in theft of Arnold Palmer green jacket, other Masters memorabilia from Augusta

 Augusta National hosts the annual Masters golf tournament, which Scottie Scheffler won last month.

-Palmer, who died in 2016 at age 87, won four green jackets at Augusta National.
+Palmer, who died in 2016 at age 87, won four green jackets.
 He's often credited with introducing golf to the masses and hit the ceremonial tee shot every year at the Masters for years after he stopped playing in the tournament in 2004.

 Getting a ticket to the Masters also gives fans the chance to buy exclusive merchandise that’s not officially sold online.
 But the green jackets are particularly guarded by the Georgia company that owns Augusta National Golf Club and the Masters golf tournament.